 Sita was burning inside.
-She wanted to stomp on those papers.
-But she couldn’t.
-After all the paper is Goddess Saraswati !
-Was he going to all this trouble just to cover up his games with Gayatri?
+She wanted to stomp on those papers, but she could not.
+After all, the paper is Goddess Saraswati!
+Was he going to all this trouble just to cover up his affair with Gayatri?
 At first, she was surprised at her husband’s sudden interest in the household chores.
-But then she convinced herself that he has changed much the same way she had.
+But then, she convinced herself that he changed much the same way she had.
 Now she was beginning to see the clear light of the day.
-Sitapati had gone to India as a visiting professor and returned home, after six months, a whole new Sitapati!
+Sitapati had gone to India as a visiting professor and returned home, after six months, as a whole new Sitapati!
 He was not the same person she had spent the last 17 years with.

 One day he made coffee by the time she woke up.
 “What is this?
-It almost looks like you have learned quite a few things there.
+It almost looks like you have learned quite a few things back home.
 What did you do there, teach or learn?” she said teasingly.

-“Well, we all learn at some point, right?” he replied facetiously.
+“Well, we all learn at some point, don’t we?” he replied facetiously.

 Sita’s eyes fell on the letter again.
 “The thing you’ve forgotten in our bathroom.”
 What could that be?
 What is it that a man would take off, leave in the bathroom and forget it?
 It’s got to be his wristwatch or lungi.
-Of course nobody walks around without his lungi on.
-That has got to be his wristwatch.
-She remembered that Sitapati told her that his watch broke while he was in India.
+Of course, nobody walks around without the lungi on.
+That thing must be his wristwatch.
+She remembered Sitapati telling her his watch was broken in India.

 She bent down and picked up the papers.
 What should she do now?
-Casually hand them over to him saying, ‘Here, these are yours?’
-Hide them?
+Hand them casually over to him and say, “Here, these are yours?”
+Or, hide them?
 Burn them?
 Even as she continued to brood, she tore them up, unwittingly.
 “The world is not going to fall apart if he doesn’t see this one letter,” she told herself.

 “Lying down at this hour?
-Are you okay?” he approached her and felt her forehead to see if she was running temperature.
+Are you okay?” he approached her and felt her forehead to see if she was running fever.

 She pushed away his hand.
 “Who is Gayatri?”